databrary/presentations/jlsc-15/jlsc.md

 ### Integrate with other services

-Databrary we will need to improve its connection with existing library services (i.e. the library catalog and other aggregate searches over existing data repositories).
+Databrary plans to strengthen its connection with existing library services (i.e. the library catalog and other aggregate searches over existing data repositories).
 Going forward, we are well positioned to provide interoperability with library-based metadata schemas (such as export of data packages cross-walked to Dublin Core) and to reach OAI-PMH compliance.
 This will automatically incorporate data that researchers add to Databrary into federated library searches with other domain-specific data repositories.